Dingy Harry is now going to respond to Bush's speech in Iraq.

 Don't confuse the two.

-Except I'm just saying, even though it's very early, the fact that we're calling him fourth, fourth, or fifth, really is probably not that accurate because of the fact that he did request those delegates, those 10.3% to vote for Bush.
+That's true, except I'm just saying, even though it's very early, the fact that we're calling him fourth, fourth, or fifth really is probably not that accurate because of the fact that he did request those delegates, those 10.3%, to vote for him.

 Let me look at this.